magick-source/perl-translate-fluent/README.md

-# Locale-Fluent
+# Translate-Fluent

-Locale::Fluent is a perl implementation of
+Translate::Fluent is a perl implementation of
 [Project Fluent](https://projectfluent.org), which is a research project by [Mozilla](https://mozilla.org) aiming at more natural sounding translations.

-Locale::Fluent is aimed at those who are looking for an alternative at gettext for the translation of their projects.
+Translate::Fluent is aimed at those who are looking for an alternative at gettext for the translation of their projects.